 “Working at World Health Organisation, the Bill and Melinda Gates Foundation and the United Nations taught me that success lies in collaboration rather than competition and displacement,” says Ranjit Makam, Founder and CEO of Medpick.
 It is this spirit of collaboration that defines the venture and has lead to its success “Our people and our model, it would be hard to pick one determinant to success.

 We realized there is a great opportunity for solving this problem and I moved down to India to do more research on the Indian pharmacy market as soon as I graduated with my Masters’ in Health Administration from the University of Pittsburgh.
-Very soon I understood that nothing had changed from 10 years ago, when I was practising as a physician in Bangalore, things were just as disorganised and problematic.
+Very soon I understood that nothing had changed from 10 years ago when I was practicing as a physician in Bangalore, things were just as disorganized and problematic.
 So, I began interacting with pharmacies and customers to capture all the pain points and build a custom solution.”

-But it wasn’t all smooth sailing, “Initially there appeared to be a huge resistance from pharmacies as they feel threatened by online drug portals.
+But it wasn’t all smooth sailing, “Initially there appeared to be huge resistance from pharmacies as they feel threatened by online drug portals.
 Very often, we have also noticed pharmacy associations going on strikes to ban online drug sales and all our competitors had to work around this in some form to continue their business, but in our case, the solutions we offered to pharmacies were well accepted.

 For Medpick, after-purchase support has been a defining factor, they talk to customers, in order to make the buying experience better and simpler and work on enabling stress-free returns.
-Ranjit tells us more about their approach “Customer retention is our main focus and we tend to work through a customer centric approach.
+Ranjit tells us more about their approach “Customer retention is our main focus and we tend to work through a customer-centric approach.
 Whether it is online support through pharmacists and health professionals at Medpick or offline support at the retail outlets – we answer all the questions of our customers.

 Technology has been used sparingly in order “to focus more on the core business than jumping through tech hoops.
 We rely on Quickbooks for our complicated accounting system as we are a B2B2C, and some core productivity and task management tools to stay on track and keep the team on the same page at all times such as Google Apps, Asana and Slack.”